The story behind the Peter Ward / Heritage House attacks

 - Rising damp, its mechanism, whether it exists or not

 - Movement of moisture in old buildings

 - Damp meters, how they work, pros and cons

 - Difficult building cases and ways to handle dampness in them

 Anyway, to keep it short, towards the end of our discussion, Peter also mentioned his own cellar, which was damp despite all measures undertaken and despite having a professional bi-directional ventilation system installed.
 I looked at it and I estimated that an Aquapol system could further improve the cellar.
 However some additional pointing work would also be needed to stop some of the sideways water penetration which I spotted on certain areas.

 Peter was receptive to the idea and a few days later, we have installed an Aquapol system in his cellar, which has been in now for a few months.
 We initially estimated that it would take 1.5 to 2 years to reach equilibrium levels with a gradual decrease of the moisture content.

-Here are some pictures of the cellar, installation and measurements taken:
+Here are some pictures of his cellar, installation and measurements taken:

 After the trial in place I asked him politely to remove or at least amend his online article, indicating the fact that we have agreed on a trial project.
 He did not do that and did not rely to any of my emails.